pretix/pretix/doc/development/implementation/permissions.rst

     >>> user.has_active_staff_session(request.session.session_key)
     False

-Staff mode has a hard time limited and during staff mode, a middleware will log all requests made by that user.
+Staff mode has a hard time limit and during staff mode, a middleware will log all requests made by that user.
 Later, the user is able to also save a message to comment on what they did in their administrative session.
 This feature is intended to help compliance with data protection rules as imposed e.g. by GDPR.